Ensupang/Traffic-lights-management-system/README.md

 Used SAT Solver to solve vertex cover problem.

-Multithreading technique was applied to solve vertex cover problem in different ways.
+Multithreading technique was applied to solve vertex cover problem in three different ways.